awaregroup/IIALab/labs/Lab03.md

 Azure Resource Manager Templates (ARM Templates) can be deployed into Azure that include IoT Hub.

+1. Open a browser and navigate to the [Azure Portal (portal.azure.com)](https://portal.azure.com).
+Log in with the lab credentials provided.  **LAB.USER## where ## are replaced with the number of your lab workstation. eg. #1 would be LAB.USER01@msiotlabs.com
 1. Click the 'Deploy to Azure' button below to create the Azure IoT components required for the next labs:<br/><br/>
 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fawaregroup%2FIIALab%2Fmaster%2Fsrc%2FAzure.ARM%2Fiia-azuredeploy.json" target="_blank" rel="noopener noreferrer">
 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.png"/>
 </a>

+3. You can also visualize an ARM template to see the components that will be created.
 <a href="http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Fawaregroup%2FIIALab%2Fmaster%2Fsrc%2FAzure.ARM%2Fiia-azuredeploy.json" target="_blank" rel="noopener noreferrer">
 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.png"/>
 </a><br/><br/>
-You can also visualize an ARM template to see the components that will be created.

 2. Choose the Resource Group that matches your lab user number, click 'I agree' on the terms and 'Purchase' to begin the provisioning process.
 ![](./media/3_1.png)